earthly/website/blog/_posts/2021-07-27-continuous-testing-in-devops.md

 Adding performance tests as well can help you track important metrics and ensure that changes do not negatively impact your users.

-Finally, to succeed in implementing CT, remember that testing should become part of your team's DNA and share the same five pillars as DevOps: culture, automation, lean, measurement, and sharing).
+Finally, to succeed in implementing CT, remember that testing should become part of your team's DNA and share the same five pillars as DevOps: culture, automation, lean, measurement, and sharing.

+If you want an easy way to introduce continuous testing to your GitHub Actions, take a look at [Earthly's](https://earthly.dev/) ability to produce a repeatable build process.